takamoso/cluestack/README.md

 - <a href="https://github.com/oddbird/popover-polyfill">oddbird/<b>popover-polyfill</b></a> - This polyfills the HTML popover attribute and showPopover/hidePopover/togglePopover methods onto HTMLElement, as well as the popovertarget and popovertargetaction attributes on Button elements.

+## Guidelines

+- **[SmartHR Design System](https://smarthr.design)** - It is a design system that allows anyone to create SmartHR-like expressions efficiently and without hesitation.

 ## Dataset

 - <a href="https://github.com/geolonia/japanese-addresses">geolonia/<b>japanese-addresses</b></a> - Open data on addresses at the town and street level nationwide.